zhendrikse/tdd/README.md

 # Expected background

-So which background do we expect from participants in a dojo?
+So which background do we expect from practitioners in a dojo?
 First and foremost a mindset to always want to improve and learn is the most the valuable thing any participant can bring to the table!